Partners20 July 2022 2022-12-16 12:41

 We met Savannah and Niki at an early morning Wim Hof session down at Humber Bay in 2021.
 We were doing our breathwork, cold dip and moving meditation, they were enjoying their practice of yoga and waterplay.
 Curiosity brought us together and it took about a few seconds of conversation for us to get excited to join forces and merge our paths.
 We’ve been along for the ride ever since delivering breathwork, movement and meditation at TWPF events.
 It’s been life changing for us, thank you friends!

 “Break Free From The Mainstream Narrative Through The Power Of Community.”

 TmrwTday’s mission to create a health conscious and powerful community of soul rebels fits right in with our passions.
-(I met Stacey during our brief stint at MINDSETbraingym, a meditation centre where we both taught and guided meditation.
-We hit it off and pretty soon I was bringing my unique style of breathwork and shadow work to the TmrwTDay community.)
+Steve met Stacey during a brief stint at MINDSETbraingym, a meditation centre where both taught and guided meditation.
+They hit it off and pretty soon he was bringing his unique style of breathwork and shadow work to the TmrwTDay community.

-Besides the many local events, the TMRW TDAY crew curates holistic travel experiences in the Canadian Wilderness and abroad.
-Join us in August 2022 for an unforgettable weekend of exploration, play and soul touching in Algonquin Park.
-We will provide breathwork, the Wim Hof method and a psychedelic nature walk.
+Besides the many local events, the TMRW TDAY crew curates holistic travel experiences in the Canadian Wilderness and abroad, like the annual Dream Camp in Algonquin Park (our favorite!).
 Please visit their site, follow on your socials and join this beautiful family.